 - What is the fine for a DUI in Georgia?
 Often, people who plan to plead guilty ask us, “How much is a DUI ticket in Georgia?”
 That minor cost is like a small marble in a railroad train boxcar, considering the true, lifetime cost of a DUI.

 - What is the legal alcohol limit in GA?
-In 2001, the adult Georgia legal limit was lowered from 0.10 grams percent to 0.08 grams percent.
-This blood alcohol content limit in Georgia for drivers who are age 21 and over is the same in all other states except Utah, which now uses 0.05 grams percent.
+In 2001, the adult legal alcohol limit Georgia was lowered from 0.10 grams percent to 0.08 grams percent.
+This blood alcohol content legal limit in GA for drivers who are age 21 and over is the same in all other states except Utah, which now uses 0.05 grams percent.
 Being over the GA legal driving alcohol limit can be prosecuted, even with NO signs of impairment.
 That GA BAC limit [as shown on a post-arrest forensic breathalyzer (Intoxilyzer 9000)] or by a GBI test yielding your Georgia blood alcohol limit, you can be convicted.

 Georgia DUI Lawyer William Head Created This Helpful DUI Chart Georgia